A Short History of Piano Methods

 The Internet And Software

 With the advent of the internet, just about anyone could present their method online and try to gather converts.
-Some offered simply the old-style books with variations, and some were software systems, like Music Ace.
-Further variations such as Piano Wizard and Piano Made Easy veered off into the automated realm.
+Some offered simply the old-style books with variations, and some were early software systems, like Music Ace.
+Further variations such as Piano Wizard and Piano Made Easy veered off into the automated realm using irrelevant gimmicks like keys that light up.

-The trouble with software, in my opinion, is that it does not give the child the feeling of making music at a keyboard.
-All children I speak to about piano software report the same theme: they are fun for a bit but then they are boring.
+The trouble with software, in my opinion, is that it does not give the child command, the feeling of making music at a keyboard.
+All children I speak to about piano software report the same theme: software is fun for a bit but then soon become boring.

 What You Should Aim For